 5. Bad Weather Can Impact Tender Ports

-Bad weather can mean cancelling a tender port.
-Safety comes first, so if waves are high or visibility is poor, tender operations might stop.
+Bad weather can mean delaying or cancelling a tender port altogether.
+Safety comes first, so if waves are high, wind is strong, or visibility is poor, the captain may suspend or stop tender operations.

-Cruise ships can’t wait all day for the weather to improve.
-If conditions don’t get better in a reasonable time, you might miss the port altogether.
+Cruise ships can’t wait indefinitely for the weather to improve.
+If conditions don’t get better within the time window the ship has in port, the call may be skipped and you’ll miss that stop.

 Though you’ll get a refund for any excursions booked through the cruise company, third-party excursions are another matter.